ngrisouard/dedalus-on-ComputeCanada/README.md

 # dedalus-on-niagara

-Instructions on how to install Dedalus and submit jobs on SciNet's Niagara.
+Instructions on how to install Dedalus and submit jobs on SciNet's Niagara and Sharcnet's Graham.

 Dedalus code: http://dedalus-project.org/